Auto-Follow Group Membership

 MemberSetAutoFollow { target: self, contexts: true, subgroups: true }, signed by the node's own namespace-identity key.
 The admin-or-self rule is satisfied via the self path — the admitting verifier can't do this on the member's behalf because it usually lacks both admin authority and the member's signing key.

-From this point, every new context in the group is auto-joined by the core handler.
-The
+From this point, every new context in the group is auto-joined by the core handler (the

-mero-tee sidecar's per-group polling loop becomes redundant.
+per-group context-polling loop becomes redundant.

 Policy scope — namespace, not per-group.
-Because auto-follow propagates fleet-node
+The canonical TeeAdmissionPolicy lives

-TeeAdmissionPolicy lives on the namespace root only.
+on the namespace root only. read_tee_admission_policy in group_store::tee

-the namespace root before reading, and both the write handler
+resolves its argument to the namespace root before reading, and both the write handler

 (handlers::set_tee_admission_policy) and the apply path in